helderberto/helderberto/README.md

-## 👋 Hey there, I'm Helder Berto
+## Hey there!
+My name is Helder 👋

-Senior Software Engineer - Front-end at <a href="https://www.pagerduty.com/" target="blank">PagerDuty</a>. <br>
+I'm a Brazilian Software Engineer based in Portugal. <br>

-Brazilian living in Portugal.
+Currently, I'm a Senior Software Engineer - Front-end at <a href="https://www.pagerduty.com/" target="blank">PagerDuty</a>. <br>

 ## 🌍 Find me around the web